Bolmog1/AQA-Simulator/README.md

 # AQA Python Simulator

-`AQA Python Simulator` is a Python Simulator with a Graphic Interface for Assembly AQA.
+`AQA Python Simulator` is a Python Simulator with a Graphic User Interface for Assembly AQA.

 This project is based on [Peter L Higginson's AQA Simulator](https://www.peterhigginson.co.uk/AQA/).
 However, the code is fully custom.